Phenomenological Approaches to Self-Consciousness

 The body provides not only the egocentric spatial framework for orientation towards the world, but also the constitutive contribution of its mobility.
 Perception does not involve a passive reception, but an active exploration of the environment.
 Husserl calls attention to the importance of bodily movements (the movements of the eye, manipulations by the hand, the locomotion of the body, etc.) for the experience of space and spatial objects.
 He further claims that perception is correlated to and accompanied by proprioceptive-kinaesthetic self-sensation or self-affection (Husserl 1973c).
 Every visual or tactile appearance is given in correlation to a kinaesthetic experience.
 When I touch a shaped surface, it is given in conjunction with a sensation of finger movements.
 When I watch the flight of a bird, the moving bird is given in conjunction with the kinaesthetic sensations of eye movement and perhaps neck movement.
 Such kinaesthetic activation during perception produces an implicit and pervasive reference to one’s own body.
 The implicit self-awareness of the actual and possible movements of my body helps shape the experience that I have of the world.
 To be clear, however, bodily self-awareness is not an awareness of the body in isolation from the world; it is embedded in action and perception.
 We do not first become aware of the body and subsequently use it to engage with the world.
 We experience the world bodily, and the body is revealed to us in our exploration of the world.
 Primarily, the body attains self-awareness in action (or in our dispositions to action, or in our action possibilities) when it relates to something, uses something, or moves through the world.

 The role of the other in this mode of self-consciousness is not unessential.
 According to Husserl, I become aware of myself specifically as a human person only in such intersubjective relations (Husserl 1973b, 175; 1952, 204–05; see Hart 1992, 71; Zahavi 1999, 157ff.
 Also see Taylor 1989, 34–36 for a similar idea).
 Thus Husserl distinguishes the subject taken in its bare formality from the personalized subject and claims that the origin and status of being a person must be located in the social dimension.
-I am not simply a pure and formal subject of experience, but also a person, with abilities, dispositions, habits, interests, character traits, and convictions, and to focus exclusively on the first is to engage in an abstraction (Husserl 1968, 210).
+I am a person, socially contextualized, with abilities, dispositions, habits, interests, character traits, and convictions, all of which have been developed through my interactions with others.
+When considering the fullness of human selfhood, the idea of an isolated, pure and formal subject of experience is an abstraction (Husserl 1968, 210).
 Given the right conditions and circumstances, the self acquires a personalizing self-apprehension, i.e., it develops into a person and as a person (cf. Husserl 1952, 265).
 And this development depends heavily upon social interaction (Husserl 1973b, 170–171).

-Merleau-Ponty (1945, 415) suggests that the other's gaze can motivate this kind of self-consciousness only if I already have a sense of my own visibility to the other.
-This sense of my own visibility, however, is immediately linked with the pre-reflective, proprioceptive-kinaesthetic sense of my body, an insight that goes back to Husserl's analysis (mentioned above), through Merleau-Ponty, who sees its connection to the infant's capability for imitation, and forward to more recent advances in developmental psychology (see Merleau-Ponty, 1945, 165, 404-405; 2010; Gallagher and Zahavi 2008; Zahavi 1999, 171–72).
-In effect, we find ourselves related to others through self-conscious experience that is motivated by the other's gaze.
+Merleau-Ponty (1945, 415) suggests that the other’s gaze can motivate this kind of self-consciousness only if I already have a sense of my own visibility to the other.
+This sense of my own visibility, however, is immediately linked with the pre-reflective, proprioceptive-kinaesthetic sense of my body, an insight that goes back to Husserl’s analysis (mentioned above).
+Merleau-Ponty notes its connection to the infant’s capability for imitation, and this is carried forward to more recent advances in developmental psychology (see Merleau-Ponty, 1945, 165, 404–405; 2010; Gallagher and Zahavi 2012; Zahavi 1999, 171–72).
+Indeed, although much emphasis has fallen on vision and the gaze of the other in phenomenological accounts of self-consciousness, proprioceptive and tactile experiences have a developmental primacy and emerge in the pre-natal environment in ways that allow for very basic relational experiences of self-movement versus movement of the mother’s body (Lymer 2010; 2014; Ciaunica & Crucianelli 2019; Ciaunica & Fotopoulou 2016), and continue to play a significant role in embodied interactions with caregivers during early infancy.
+In this respect, intersubjective/intercorporeal experiences can affect pre-reflective body self-awareness.
+This complicates any claim that the pre-reflective experience of body ownership is primarily for self-preservation (Ciaunica & Crucianelli 2019; de Vignemont 2018).

 This is not the place to enter into a detailed discussion of these rich and complex issues, issues that extend to analyses of phenomena such as empathy, shame, guilt, and so on (see Zahavi 2010, 2014).
 But it is important to realize that self-consciousness is a multifaceted concept.
 It is not something that can be exhaustively analyzed simply by examining the inner workings of the mind.